20 grants for Black women

 Business line of credit

 A business line of credit is another option for business owners who need to cover short-term expenses, such as inventory or payroll.
-Similar to a business credit card, a business line of credit is revolving, so purchases can be made up to a certain limit and must be repaid by the due date or interest will be charged.
-Once the available credit resets, purchases can be made up to the limit again.
+Similar to a business credit card, a business line of credit is revolving, so purchases can be made up to a certain limit and interest is charged only on the amount borrowed.
+Once the business owner makes payments toward past loans, purchases can be made up to the limit again.

 Business credit card